tansengming/rails-base/README.markdown

 - Active Admin, together with a super admin role to administer admin users.
 Endpoints are at  `/admin` and `/super_admins`.
 - Deliver all your pivotal stories with `rake pivotal:deliver_all_finished`.
-- RSpec, Factory Girl, Steak, Devise test helpers and Twitter Bootstrap setup and running.
+- RSpec, Factory Girl, Devise test helpers and Twitter Bootstrap setup and running.